 Astrology in Practice

-Once I had done a chart for a client and saw stressful aspects in the 5th house of children.
-I inquired about them and she mentioned that one of her daughters was pregnant and getting married.
-Knowing that nothing negative is ever going on, I simply asked the daughter’s age and whether she had done the necessary testing.
-Later that week her fiancé was slapped with a paternity suit from another woman!
+Many years ago, I read a chart for a client and observed stressful aspects in her 5th house of children.
+When I asked about them, she mentioned that one of her daughters was pregnant and getting married.
+Knowing that nothing negative is ever happening, I simply asked the daughter’s age and inqured about the pregnancy.
+Later that week the daughter's fiancé was slapped with a paternity suit from another woman.

-The natal chart is the story of our strengths, weaknesses and life condition.
-The transit or progressed chart show how the planets continue to move and influence the natal chart describing changing conditions during one’s life.
+The natal chart is the story of our strengths, weaknesses and life path.
+The transit or progressed chart show how the planets continue to move and influence the natal chart, and describe changing conditions during one’s life.

-Once, when doing a group reading I saw an aspect to Mercury in the 12th house which suggested counting in the dark.
-I asked why she was counting in the dark?
-She said that whenever she expressed emotion her father would make her sit in the corner, close her eyes and count.
+Once, when doing a group reading I saw an aspect between Saturn and Mercury in the 12th house which suggested counting in the dark.
+I asked why he was counting in the dark?
+He said that whenever he expressed emotion his father would make him sit in the corner and count.

-So in my four decades as an astrologer, the chart has proven to accurately describe the early environment (4th house) and the parental influences (4th and 10th, Sun and Moon), siblings (3rd house) and other attributes of the client.
+In the many years that I have been studying astrology, the chart has proven to accurately describe the early environment (4th house) and the parental influences (4th and 10th, Sun and Moon), siblings (3rd house) and the pas situation of the client accurately.

 Its Always Good

 I hope you enjoy this site and find it to be a valuable tool on your journey of empowerment.
-You can order personalized astrology reports in the Product section or by clicking on the Order Report links in the Astrology section.
+You can order personalized astrology reports here.
+I also offer a life path reading via Skype.